ultralytics/actions/README.md

 ## 🛠 How It Works

-Upon integration, the Ultralytics Action triggers on:
+Upon integration, Ultralytics Actions triggers on:
 - **Push Events:** Automatically formats code when changes are pushed to the `main` branch.
 - **Pull Requests:** Ensures that contributions meet our formatting standards before merging.